-Wonderfully 'zesty' Instant Pot Cilantro Lime Rice is an incredibly tasty rice side dish that is suitable for so many meals!
+This Instant Pot Cilantro Lime Rice is an incredibly tasty rice side dish that is suitable for so many meals!
 From pairing with your Mexican food entrees to serving with seafood, or a Thai-inspired dish, this fragrant rice is sure to become a household staple!
 Once you see how easy it is, you'll want to make rice in your Instant Pot from here on out!

 Incredibly Easy Cilantro Lime Rice in Your Instant Pot!

 The cilantro and lime combo in this recipe gives the rice a zesty, fragrant quality.
 The Instant Pot rice will have a wonderfully chewy texture, without being sticky - or overcooked!

 Other than your instant pot, you won't need much!
 There are only a few simple ingredients to make your rice so wonderfully flavorful! *To really nail that Chipotle flavor, use a bay leaf while cooking the rice in your instant pot!

-- Water – Just for cooking the rice.
-Please do check the cooking times on the package, based on what type of rice you choose.
+- Water – 2 cups of water for cooking the rice.
+Please check the cooking times on the package, based on what type of rice you choose.

 - Lime – The juice and zest of 1 lime.
 Fresh lime juice has a brighter and more intense taste than bottled – but bottled is better than no lime juice at all!
 You can also experiment with a mixture of lime and lemon juice!
 PS, don't skip the lime zest!
-Fresh lime zest is AMAZING in this rice!!
+Fresh lime zest is AMAZING in this rice!

-Cooking rice in your instant pot or pressure cooker frees up the stove-top for your main or other sides.
-It's pretty much fuss-free and turns out beautifully cooked rice every time!
+Cooking rice in your instant pot or pressure cooker frees up the stovetop for your main course or other sides!
+You'll need your Instant Pot or a pressure cooker, a fine mesh sieve, and a silicone spatula.

 Cook the White Rice

-- First, it is always important to rinse your rice to remove the starch on the surface of the grain – otherwise, it will get gummy.
-Run the rice under cool water in a fine-mesh strainer until the water runs clear.
+- Rinse.
+First, it is always important to rinse your rice to remove the starch on the surface of the grain – otherwise, it will get gummy.
+Run 2 cups of rice under cool water in a fine-mesh strainer until the water runs clear.
 Shake the rice or turn it with a large spoon or spatula to make sure every piece is rinsed.